Top strategies to increase student retention in higher education

-- Isolation.
 Many students either do not or cannot reach out to faculty members for assistance with coursework, which leaves them feeling isolated in their studies.

-- Social difficulties.
 Students who find that they have trouble integrating into a social group or making friends in higher education often choose to leave school.

 While the reasons students leave school are many and varied, these are some of the most common.
 By understanding these unique challenges, higher education staff can develop innovative and efficient programs to boost retention rates and help students stay in school.

-2. Develop Small Goals
+2. Develop small goals

-Because of this, it's critical for schools to establish goals for student retention and degree attainment.
-By first breaking these goals down to programs, courses and departments, universities can develop effective programs that can then be scaled to encompass the entire university.
+Because of this, schools must establish goals for student retention and degree attainment.
+By first breaking these goals down to programs, courses, and departments, universities can develop effective programs that can then be scaled to encompass the entire university.

-4. Develop Intervention Programs
+4. Develop intervention programs